SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 ## Lab Overview

 In this lab, you will learn to configure and manage Azure resources, including Virtual Networks, Load Balancers, Virtual Machines, and Network Security Groups, to create a secure and scalable infrastructure.

-## Interactive lab simulations

-There are interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
-There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
-An Azure subscription is not required.

-+ [Create and configure and Azure load balancer](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20and%20configure%20an%20Azure%20load%20balancer).
-Create a virtual network, backend servers, load balancer, and then test the load balancer.
-+ [Deploy Azure Application Gateway](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Deploy%20Azure%20Application%20Gateway).
-Create an application gateway, create virtual machines, create the backend pool, and test the gateway.
-+ [Implement traffic management](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2010).
-Implement complete hub and spoke network including virtual machines, virtual networks, peering, load balancer, and application gateway.

 ## Lab objectives
 In this lab, you will complete the following tasks: